imchuncai/umem-cache/README.rst

 UMEM-CACHE
 ==========

-UMEM-CACHE is a key/value memory cache work in user space, it has built-in anti-dogpiling, tls and raft cluster solution.
+UMEM-CACHE is a key/value memory cache work in user space, it is multi-threaded, lock-free, and has built-in anti-dogpiling, tls and raft cluster solution.

 Multilingual 多语言
 ==================